-The Covid-19 pandemic came at a time when the UK automotive sector was already bracing itself for a Brexit shock.
-The EU and UK look increasingly unlikely to have a comprehensive trade deal in place by the end of the transition period on 31 December 2020, kicking a vital part of the UK economy when it is already down.
+The Covid-19 pandemic came at a time when the UK automotive sector was already bracing itself for a Brexit shock and the subsequent effect on the automotive industry.
+EU and UK look increasingly unlikely to have a comprehensive trade deal in place by the end of the transition period on 31 December 2020, kicking a vital part of the UK economy when it is already down.

 In recent months, industry groups have become louder in their calls for greater support for the sector post-Brexit, while also highlighting the damage the pandemic has wrought.

 The Society of Motor Manufacturers and Traders (SMMT), a UK-based trade association, said in a recent report that Covid-19 had “significantly hurt liquidity, supply, production and demand” and was the “single biggest risk factor facing the automotive industry”.

 The SMMT estimated in June that annual UK car production for 2020 could be one-third lower than in 2019, dropping below one million units.
 A second national lockdown beginning in November is set to further cut annual production.

 In addition to this pandemic damage, Brexit preparations have already cost the sector £735m, according to the SMMT, and a no-deal scenario would result in a £47bn cost over the next five years.

 Many observers now think that decline in the UK automotive sector is inevitable, even if some kind of deal can be salvaged at the 11th hour.

 According to the Office for National Statistics, the automotive sector represents 13% of all goods exported in the UK, with its contribution greater than any other sector.
 The auto sector accounts for roughly 3% of GDP and supports 820,000 jobs.